Share your insights

 • Treat complications:

-• Oedema → fluid restriction ± furosemide
+• Oedema → low salt diet, fluid restriction ± furosemide

 • Anaemia → iron supplementation ± erythropoietin